-- Register/unregister for examinations
+- · Register/unregister for examinations

-- Check for examination results
+- · Check for examination results

 - Create transcript of records

-For further and more detailed information, https://studium.kit.edu/Seiten/FAQ.aspx.
+For further and more detailed information, see https://campus.studium.kit.edu/faq.php.

-1.5 Types of exams
+1.5 Types of examinations

-Exams are split into written exams, oral exams and alternative exam assessments.
-Exams are always graded.
-Non exam assessments can be repeated several times and are not graded.
+Examinations are split into written examinations, oral examinations and alternative exam assessments ("Prüfungsleistungen anderer Art").
+Examinations are always graded.
+Non exam assessments ("Studienleistungen") can be repeated several times and are not graded.